okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/enable-and-verify/index.md

 2. Click **Create Event Hook**.

-3. In the **Add Event Hook Endpoint** dialog box, complete the following fields:
+3. Add a name for the hook in the **Add Event Hook Endpoint** dialog box (in this example, "Deactivated User Event Hook").

-    - **Name**: Add a name for the hook.
-In this example, "Deactivated User Event Hook".
+4. Add your external service URL, including endpoint.
+For example, use your Glitch project name with the endpoint: `https://your-glitch-projectname.glitch.me/userDeactivated`.

-    - **URL**: Add your external service URL, including the endpoint.
-For example, use your Glitch project name with the end point: `https://your-glitch-projectname.glitch.me/userDeactivated`
+5. Include authentication field and secret.
+In this example:

-    - **Authentication field**: Include an authentication field.
-In this example, `authorization`
+    - **Authentication field** = `authorization`

-    - **Authentication secret**: Include the authentication secret.
-In this example, `Basic YWRtaW46c3VwZXJzZWNyZXQ=`
+    - **Authentication secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`

-4. In the **Requests** section of the dialog box, subscribe to the Event Type you want to monitor.
+6. In the **Requests** section of the dialog box, subscribe to the Event Type you want to monitor.
 In this example, a user deactivated in the Okta org: `User deactivated`

-5. Click **Save & Continue**.
+7. Click **Save & Continue**.

-6. You can complete the one-time verification Okta call at this time or verify the Event Hook later.
+8. You can complete the one-time verification Okta call at this time or verify the Event Hook later.
 If using the Glitch example, proceed to verification.

 ### Verify the Event Hook
 To complete the one-time verification of the Event Hook: